 Strategic corporate development

-The firm’s business plan for the next three years is to selectively grow assets under management across our three business units.
-Our business plan is consistent with the firm’s mission, which is to be the leading real estate investment management firm by consistently outperforming benchmarks on both an absolute and a risk-adjusted basis, and by providing exemplary client service.
-We do not seek to be the biggest real estate investment manager in terms of assets under management, but rather to grow our business organically by deliver- ing strong performance and excellent client service.
+The firm’s business plan for the next three years is to selectively grow assets under management across our three business unitsas a result of providing smart investment solutions, designed to meet or exceed our investor’s objectives.
+Our business plan is consistent with the firm’s mission, which is to lead the evolution of real estate through investments that fulfil the needs of people and communities in a world of constant change.
+We do not seek to be the largest real estate investment manager in terms of assets under management, but rather to grow our business organically by delivering strong performance and market leading strategies.
 As a result, the growth path we have set is a measured one.

-Heitman appreciates the importance of Global Investment Performance Standards (GIPS®).
-Heitman’s Public Real Estate Securities group and its North America Private Real Estate Equity group claim compliance with GIPS.
-Returns for both Heitman’s Public Real Estate Securities group and Heitman’s North America Private Real Estate Equity group have been independently verified by the accounting firm Deloitte & Touche LLP.
-Heitman’s North America Private Real Estate Equity group has been verified for the periods of 1 January 1997 through 31 December 2020 and Heitman’s Public Real Estate Securities Pension group has been verified for the periods 1 January 1993 through 31 December 2020.
-To date, our European and Asian private equity composites consist of leveraged investment level time-weighted returns.
+Heitman’s Public Real Estate Securities and North America Private Real Estate Equity groups claim compliance with Global Investment Performance Standards (GIPS).
+Returns for each group have been independently verified by accounting firm Deloitte & Touche LLP.
+Our European and Asian private equity composites consist of leveraged investment level time-weighted returns.

 Certain Heitman subsidiaries are registered with the appropriate regulatory authorities in the US and abroad and, as such, are subject to applicable regulatory schemes.
 These operating subsidiaries have implemented their own tailored compliance policies to ensure adherence to governing rules and regulations.